-Course & Code Description Law Enforcement Services 1 Formally Criminal Justice 1, this course is designed primarily to prepare students for 651002CD education in Criminal Justice and such programs at post-secondary institutions.
-The 2 credits Criminal Justice program is also designed to assist students in obtaining entry level jobs in the Criminal Justice field.
-Textbooks are used to study Criminal Justice, the Recommendation: English 1 and components, history, constitutional law, criminal law, organization, and functions cumulative 2.0 GPA. of police departments.
+Criminal Justice program is also designed to assist students in obtaining entry level jobs in the Criminal Justice field.
+Textbooks are used to study Criminal Justice, the components, history, constitutional law, criminal law, organization, and functions of police departments.
 Hands on activities include handcuffing, fingerprinting, and latent lifting.
 This is the first year of a two year program.
 Meets every day.

-Law Enforcement Services 2 651110CD 1 credit This course is designed primarily as a continuation of the Law Enforcement Services 1 course.
+This course is designed primarily as a continuation of the Law Enforcement Services 1 course.
 Students should have completed Law Enforcement Services 1 and have a good idea that they want to enter into the field of Criminal Justice.
 It is designed to prepare students with more hands on activities than the entry level course.
-Students Recommendation: Law Enforcement will prepare for employment in areas of law enforcement including state trooper, Services 1 with a grade of 77 or higher, deputy sheriff, investigations, and security guard.
-Textbook training focuses on completion of English 2 with a grade of 77 police ethics, public safety, individual rights and constitutional law.
-Hands on of higher.
-Meets every day for the 1 st training include search and seizure, handcuffing, traffic stops, latent lifts, rolling of semester. fingerprints, crime scene procedures, forensics, and job interviews.
+Students will prepare for employment in areas of law enforcement including state trooper, deputy sheriff, investigations, and security guard.
+Textbook training focuses on police ethics, public safety, individual rights and constitutional law.
+Hands on training include search and seizure, handcuffing, traffic stops, latent lifts, rolling of fingerprints, crime scene procedures, forensics, and job interviews.